kamilmlodzikowski/RLMAPF2/README_eval.md

 - Use `--video-agents N` to render only specific agent count
 - Results include git commit hash for reproducibility
 - **Multi-map runs**: enable via `eval_maps.enabled: true` in the config.
 Each map gets its own `map_<label>/` folder plus a `cross_map_comparison/` directory with aggregated plots and CSVs.
 Use a low-cost smoke test (e.g., `--set eval_agents_range=4-4 --repeats 1`) before launching long sweeps.

+In short: eval.py is a thin, reproducible harness that loads a trained PPO model, runs it on the RLMAPF env under configurable conditions, aggregates the most decision-relevant metrics, and exports CSVs/plots (and optional videos) using Ray RLlib for policy execution, pandas/numpy for math, and matplotlib for visuals.